welovemedia/ffmate-docs/docs/debugging.md

+---
+title: "FFmate Debugging Guide: CLI Flags, Environment Variables, API & Key Log Namespaces"
+description: "Troubleshoot FFmate with this debugging guide.
+Control log verbosity using namespaces, command-line flags, environment variables, or dynamically via the REST API"
+---

 # Debugging

-`FFmate` offers powerful, fine-grained debugging options that allow you to capture detailed debug information from specific internal components, making it easier to trace issues and understand what’s happening under the hood.
+FFmate offers powerful, fine-grained debugging options that allow you to capture detailed debug information from specific internal components, making it easier to trace issues and understand what’s happening under the hood.

-### Enabling Debug Mode
+## Enabling Debug Mode

-You can enable debug logging in two primary ways:
+You can enable debug logging in two ways:

 1.  **Using the Command-Line Flag:**
     *   The most common way is to use the global `-d` or `--debug` flag when running any `ffmate` command (especially `ffmate server`).